September 29: ERAS applications open to program

 November-December: Interview season

 Occupational & Environmental Medicine does not participate in the NRMP Match.
 Program directors nationally agree to extend offers on the same day each year.

 The University of Washington OEM program accepts applications exclusively through ERAS.
-For positions beginning July 1, 2021, applications are reviewed on a rolling basis between October 21 and November 25.
+For positions beginning July 1, 2022, applications are reviewed on a rolling basis between September 29 and October 31.

 We request applicants submit four (4) letters of recommendation, including one from your most recent program director.
 No additional information is requested other than what is submitted through ERAS.